maddieemihle/deep-learning-challenge/README.md

 --------

 **Question 2: Were you able to achieve the target model performance?**
 * Despite multiple optimizations, the model achieved a maximum accuracy of 73%, which is below the target of 75%.
-The model performace is as follows:
+The model performance is as follows:
     * 1st Optimization Attempt:
         - Accuracy 73%
         - Loss 56%